Interior project workflow: stages, optimizations, and mistakes

 Detailed documentation matters |

-Clear documentation prevents major problems and optimizes execution. |
+Clear documentation prevents major issues and optimizes execution. |

 |

-Horeca has its own rules |
+HoReCa has its own rules |

-Projects for high-traffic spaces require distinct flow testing and operational optimization. |
+Projects for high-traffic spaces require distinct flow testing and operational optimizations. |

 |